femboyfin/dbdideas/survivor_perks.md

 ## [Come and Get Me!](<https://deadbydaylight.wiki.gg/wiki/Come_and_Get_Me!>) 📉 🗑️

 - In addition to revealing your Aura to the killer, reveal the Killer's aura to you for **5 seconds**
-  - Helps with the goal of the perk which is to get the killer to chase you instead of the other survivors, allowing you to throw yourself in the killers face even if they tried to initially ignore you to tunnel.
+  - Helps with the goal of the perk which is to get the killer to chase you instead of the other survivors, allowing you to throw yourself in the killer's face even if they tried to initially ignore you to tunnel.
 - Now works on Healthy survivors
   - Allows you to assist healthy survivors that are death hook but were nearby as you saved (for instance due to a lack of communication as a result of low-party size), somewhat avoiding soft-tunnelling.

 ## [Conviction](<https://deadbydaylight.wiki.gg/wiki/Conviction>) 😷 💪

-- Tie the dying state re-entry timer to the perk, meaning it cannot be reactivate during the duration of the timer
+- Tie the dying state re-entry timer to the perk, meaning it cannot be reactivated during the duration of the timer
   - Prevents "Conviction loops" where two players with conviction alternate picking each other up and going down infinitely on rotation.
 - Only activate on altruistic healing actions
   - Prevents misuse of self-recovery perks like Unbreakable, Exponential, and Soul Guard in addition to encouraging altruistic behavior on an otherwise more-selfish strong perk.